 The new facility’s treatment process was designed with sequencing-batch-reactor (SBR) technology that could process up to 650,000 gallons of wastewater a day, reducing biochemical oxygen demand (BOD), total suspended solids, ammonia and nitrate, to comply with enhanced nutrient-removal pretreatment standards.
 The main components of the treatment process are: influent equalization and pumping, three 1.3-million-gallon SBRs and ancillary equipment, bulk-chemical storage and metering, effluent equalization and pumping, sludge holding and dewatering, a fully integrated control system consisting of a programmable logic controller (PLC) and a supervised computer and data-acquisition control system (SCADA), and electrical distribution and standby power.

-In addition to providing the design for the facility, OBG, Part of Ramboll also obtained regulatory permit approvals from RIDEM, designed the integrated instrumentation and control SCADA system, and performed commissioning and operational start-up services for all equipment and systems.
+In addition to providing the design for the facility, Ramboll (formerly OBG) also obtained regulatory permit approvals from RIDEM, designed the integrated instrumentation and control SCADA system, and performed commissioning and operational start-up services for all equipment and systems.

 The new plant is allowing for more environmentally friendly processes, advancing regulatory compliance, and saving money by treating the leachate at the source.
 The overall project will improve water quality by reducing the BOD and the nitrogen load discharged from RIRRC to publicly owned treatment works (POTWs) located downstream.
 With sustainability in mind, the project is designed to LEED Silver standards and with architectural details to reduce consumption of natural resources.
 The new plant began operating in March 2015, allowing RIRRC to continue its mission of providing solid waste disposal services for the Rhode Island community, which is supported by the employment of more than 200 people.